Education • 4 min read

-Staking DOT is necessary to run the network using its Nominated Proof of Stake consensus algorithm.
-In a Proof of Stake (PoS) system, staking cryptocurrencies (in this case, DOT) validates transactions and earns certain rewards.
+In a Proof-of-Stake (PoS) system, individuals stake cryptocurrencies (in this case, DOT) in order to validate transactions and to earn certain rewards in return.
 In the event of malicious behaviour, however, the stake can be lost.
-In a Nominated Proof of Stake system (NPoS), nominators vote on who the validators will be by putting their own DOT at stake, meaning that they too are subject to losing their stake together with the validators they nominated.
+In a Nominated Proof of Stake system (NPoS), which Polkadot uses, nominators vote on who the validators will be by putting their own DOT at stake, meaning that they too are subject to losing their stake together with the validators they nominated.

 Bonding DOT is required for connecting parachains to the main Polkadot chain.
-If the connected parachain later becomes inactive, the bonded DOT tokens are taken by the algorithm and the parachain is disconnected from the Polkadot main chain, which makes this bonding a kind of Proof of Stake in itself.
+If the connected parachain later becomes inactive, the bonded DOT tokens are taken by the algorithm and the parachain is disconnected from the Polkadot main chain, which makes this bonding a kind of PoS in itself.